CorndelWithSoftwire/DevOps-Course-Workshop-Module-05/during_the_workshop.md

 $ docker container rm <container_name>
 ```

-## Part 2 - Write a dockerfile
+## Part 2 - Write a Dockerfile

-Now we've seen docker working, let us build a dockerfile.
+Now we've seen docker working, let us build a Dockerfile.
 We'll use an example from the reading material.
 In a new directory, create a file called `Dockerfile` with the following content.

 ```dockerfile
 FROM alpine